quicwg/multipath/draft-ietf-quic-multipath.md

 also disables multipath support, except "after a client has acted on a preferred_address transport parameter" {{Section 18.2. of QUIC-TRANSPORT}}.
-Further, it is out of scope for this document if the old address can also be used for multipath after a client has migrated to the address provided in the preferred_address transport parameter.
+Further, it is out of scope for this document to specify if the old address can also be used for multipath after a client has migrated to the address provided in the preferred_address transport parameter.
 However, it SHOULD NOT be assumed that it is possible to use both addresses simultaneously without further confirmation